 Olive, can you tell us about your career so far.
 How did you end up working in extension?

 I have had the privilege of working in rural and regional Australia for over 25 years.
-From a previous role as an agronomist in Darling Downs, where I worked collaboratively within a regional agronomy group to identify and solve area-wide insect management issues, a role in extension was a natural progression.
-So, with some upskilling in adult education, I changed my jobs and ultimately my life by taking on an irrigation extension role within the Australian cotton industry.
+From a previous role as an agronomist on the Darling Downs, where I worked collaboratively within a regional agronomy group to identify and solve area-wide insect management issues, a role in extension was a natural progression.
+So, with some upskilling in education, I changed my jobs and ultimately my life by taking on an irrigation extension role within the Australian cotton industry.

 Throughout my career I have worked with several different industries; as a private consultant researching the acceleration of adoption of research outcomes; building capacities of rural women to influence agricultural policy and strategic direction; and reconnecting retired agricultural scientists with agricultural communities for mutual benefit.
 I have also worked across Queensland to build partnerships capable of achieving enduring sustainability outcomes through Queensland’s Natural Resource Managements Groups investment programs.